August 09, 2022

 Optimized talent management in the company is a sign of well-developed internal processes.
 When looking for companies to invest in, analyzing the competitive landscape, or doing market research, organizations look for reliable data about companies they are interested in, such as firmographic, company funding, or company employee review data.

 At Coresignal, we offer millions of data records in 8 categories that can be used for extracting valuable insights about companies and their talent.
-Let's go over some talent-related metrics, which can be evaluated and monitored using alternative data.
+Let's go over some talent-related metrics, which can be evaluated and monitored using public web data.

 Company employee reviews